xelphin-fever/matam-notes/031References.md

 using namespace std;
 ```

-A reference is an alternative name for a variable.
+A reference variable is an alias, that is, another name for an already existing variable.

 ```cpp
 int i = 1;